 Mediation is a process in which a neutral third party, the “mediator”, helps the parties try to reach a settlement—and it can even take place virtually.
 The mediator cannot represent either of the parties involved in the mediation.
 If the parties are represented, the attorneys will generally attend the mediation as well.

 The mediator will go back and forth between the parties in an effort to resolve all pending issues.
 The parties may be in the same room or may each have their own rooms.
-Mediation gives individuals an opportunity to customize solutions that work best for their families.
+Mediation gives the parties an opportunity to customize solutions that work best for their family.
 If a full settlement is reached, the parties are less likely to go to court.
 If the mediation reaches an impasse and a settlement cannot be reached, then a judge will generally determine the disposition of the case.

 All family law related issues can be addressed in a family law mediation, such as:

 - Paternity, legal custody, and physical care.
 The parties address legal custody and physical care of the minor children.
 The mediator may assist in determining the children’s visitation schedules including a weekly schedule, holiday schedule, and summer schedule.

 - Child support.
 If child support is to be paid, the parties will address which party is to pay the child support and the amount of monthly support.

 - Miscellaneous child provisions.
 The parties might discuss other child-related provisions to include in the agreement such as transportation, school related expenses, daycare expenses, health insurance coverage, payment of uncovered medical expenses, and tax-related provisions.

 - Asset and debt division (divorces only).
 The parties will address the division of their marital assets and debts, including but not limited to the marital home, vehicles, retirement accounts and bank accounts, personal property, and outstanding debts.